magento/devdocs/src/guides/v2.4/test/integration/attributes/magento-components-dir.md

 title: Component registration attribute
 ---

-When your test design requires to register fixture components and unregister them after the test execution, use the `ComponentsDir` attribute.
+When your test design requires you to register fixture components and unregister them after the test execution, use the `ComponentsDir` attribute.
 It enables you to register all the components at a specified directory recursively.

 ## Format